Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-facilities.md

   Given The system works good with sensor

-  When The report uses time to time update
+  When The data from system shows daily update

-  Then The report shows the data in web format or api format or sql.
+  Then The report shows the data in api format or web(html) format or in graphical format

 Scenario: Alert when seating capacity is full